Skip to Content

 • Makes your skin prone to sunburns, so requires daily SPF use

-Glycolic and lactic acids are the gold standard for treating KP, and for good reason: Both AHAs (alpha hydroxy acids) break down your keratosis pilaris bumps to leave your skin smoother.
+Why we love it: Glycolic and lactic acids are the gold standard for treating KP, and for good reason: Both AHAs (alpha hydroxy acids) break down your keratosis pilaris bumps to leave your skin smoother.
 The only difference?
 Glycolic acid—like the 10 percent found in this body lotion—is stronger than lactic acid, so it's more effective, but it also tends to be more irritating on sensitive skin.
+But this formula works well for even my super-sensitive skin.

 Resurface+ Glycolic and Lactic Acid Renewing Body Scrub